-There are a lot of beautiful resume templates out there, but it can be easy to feel like a lot of the best cost a ridiculous amount of money, require special design programs to be able to edit, or both.
+Wondering where all the free resume templates are hiding?
+There are a lot of beautiful templates out there, but it can be easy to feel like a lot of the best ones cost a ridiculous amount of money, require special design programs to be able to edit, or both.

 So, if you have a limited budget and resources, you’ll still probably find yourself wrestling with Microsoft Word trying to get indent lines to match up, pick the right fonts and colors, and generally make a sleek-looking resume.